Chinese (CHI)

 This course introduces undergraduate students to “forbidden romance” in modern China through surveying literary works and films that describe illicit love, desire, and sexuality in China during the 20th and 21st centuries.
 The course analyzes various crucial issues such as gender, class, ethnicity, and ideology and it provides students with a global consciousness to better understand the multi-faceted modern world.
 Taught in English.
 PA-3B.
 CAS-B, CAS-B-LIT.

 CHI 264.
-Chinese Cinema and Culture.
+Chinese Film in Global Context.
 (3)

 Cross-listed with FST 264.